 The Little Stull Lake area is a remote project, accessible by scheduled airline to Red Sucker Lake, a remote Indigenous community situated ~11⁄2 hours northeast of Winnipeg, and then by charter float or ski equipped aircraft for another 73 km northeastwards.
-A winter road network connects remote communities to the provincial highway network, then a 70 kilometer winter trail connects the Little Stull project area westwards to Gods River, the principal community of the Manto Sipi Cree Nation in the region.
+A winter road network connects remote communities to the provincial highway network in Northern Manitoba including God's River and Gods Lake Narrows., An unmaintained 70 kilometer winter trail connects God's River community to the Little Stull project, the principal community of the Manto Sipi Cree Nation in the region.
 A Crown Land permit was issued to Puma by the Manitoba Ministry of Infrastructure and Transportation for the main exploration camp area that consisted of a bunk house and a kitchen situated on 2.47 acres of land on the West shore of Little Stull Lake, this Crown Land permit is renewable each year by paying a renewal fee of \$252.00.
-Both exploration buildings were in a state of disrepair due to the exploration on the project being putting on hold in early 2008.
-There is a large Indigenous population (~15,000) within 200 km of the property, residing in three communities, two of which have ancestral lands in the immediate area of Little Stull Lake, as well as Treaty Land Entitlement (TLE) selections over much of land that surrounds Little Stull Lake.
+Both exploration buildings were in a state of disrepair due to the exploration on the project being put on hold in early 2008.
+There is a large Indigenous population (~15,000) within 200 km of the property, residing in the three communities, two of which have ancestral lands in the immediate area of Little Stull Lake, as well as Treaty Land Entitlement (TLE) selections over much of land that surrounds Little Stull Lake.

 The climate in the region is subarctic experiencing extreme subzero temperatures during the winter months.
-Currently exploration is limited to the winter period (January to late April) when aircraft can land safely on ice of sufficient thickness and summer period (June to November) when float-equipped aircraft can land on water.
+Currently exploration is limited to the winter period (January to late April) when aircraft can land safely on ice of sufficient thickness and summer period (June to early November) when float-equipped aircraft can land on water.
 Exploration can also be completed during the break-up and freeze-up periods, provided ample supplies are available and helicopter support services are available.